dapr/docs/reference/api/secrets_api.md

 ```

 ##### GCP Secret Manager
-The following meta needs to be provided to the GCP Secret Manager component
+The following optional meta can be provided to the GCP Secret Manager component

 Query Parameter | Description
 --------- | -----------
 metadata.version_id | version for the given secret key

 ##### AWS Secret Manager
-The following meta needs to be provided to the AWS Secret Manager component
+The following optional meta can be provided to the AWS Secret Manager component

 Query Parameter | Description
 --------- | -----------